top of page

 Selection of Decision-Makers

-Maritime arbitration allows parties to choose arbitrators with specialized maritime industry knowledge.
-In contrast, litigation involves judges appointed by the court, who may lack such expertise.
+Maritime arbitration allows parties to choose arbitrators.
+In contrast, litigation involves judges appointed by the court.
 The ability to select decision-makers with relevant experience can lead to more informed and nuanced decisions in arbitration.

 Procedural Flexibility